MariaFogh/MLOps_Transformers/README.md

 # 02476 Machine Learning Operations: Final Project

-Transformer framework (repository from the 🤗 Huggingface group)
+A project using the [Transformer framework](https://github.com/huggingface/transformers) (repository from the 🤗 Huggingface group)

-Group:
+## Group members
-Enny Tao,
+- Enny Tao (s174491)
-Anton Rydahl,
+- Anton Rydahl
-Laurits Fromberg, &
+- Laurits Fromberg
-Maria Fogh
+- Maria Fogh

-Overall objective:
+## Overall objective

-This project will investigate how to
+This project will investigate how to use our Machine Learning Operations tools on a project.
+Specifically, we work with the [HuggingArtists](https://github.com/AlekseyKorshuk/huggingartists) project made by Aleksey Korshuk.

-Framework:
+## Framework

-We intend to use the Transformer framework, where we more specifically will use
+We intend to use the Transformer framework, which provides thousands of pretrained models, for various use cases such as text, vision and audio.

-Data:
+## Data

-Model:
+## Model

 Project Organization